ucdavis/accessible-pdf-rocky/workers/metrics-ingest/README.md

 # Metrics Ingestion Worker

-Cloudflare Worker that receives metrics from HPC and FastAPI, stores them in D1, and exposes a Prometheus-compatible endpoint.
+Cloudflare Worker that receives metrics from HPC and the .NET server, stores them in D1, and exposes a Prometheus-compatible endpoint.

 ## Quick Start